 That’s right.
 A bad credit score could raise your interest rate several percentage points, costing you thousands over the life of the loan.
 Or deny you that much needed refinance to lower your monthly mortgage payment.

-In summary, don’t be one of the many naive prospective homeowners that doesn’t stay on top of their credit, let alone know where they stand before applying.
+In summary, don’t be one of the many naive prospective homeowners who doesn’t stay on top of their credit, let alone know where they stand before applying.

-Check your credit scores several months before applying for a mortgage to ensure everything is where it should be.
-And if it isn’t, fix it.
+Check your credit scores several months before even thinking about applying for a mortgage to ensure everything is where it should be.
+And if it isn’t, fix it before you proceed.

 Read more: What credit score do I need to get a mortgage?